 Esophageal strictures can develop over weeks, even if initial symptoms had been mild and treatment had been adequate.

 Treatment of caustic ingestion is supportive.
-(Caution: Gastric emptying by emesis or lavage is contraindicated because it can reexpose the upper GI tract to the caustic.
+(CAUTION: Gastric emptying by emesis or lavage is contraindicated because it can reexpose the upper gastrointestinal tract to the caustic.
 Attempts to neutralize a caustic acid by correcting pH with an alkaline substance [and vice versa] are contraindicated because severe exothermic reactions may result.
-Activated charcoal is contraindicated because it may infiltrate burned tissue and interfere with endoscopic evaluation and insertion of an NGT is contraindicated because it can damage already compromised mucosal surfaces.)
+Activated charcoal is contraindicated because it may infiltrate burned tissue and interfere with endoscopic evaluation, and insertion of a nasogastric tube is contraindicated because it can damage already compromised mucosal surfaces.)

 Dilution with milk or water is only useful in the first few minutes after ingesting a liquid caustic, but delayed dilution may be useful after ingesting a solid caustic.
 Dilution should be avoided if patients have nausea, drooling, stridor, or abdominal distention.

-Esophageal or gastric perforation is treated with antibiotics and surgery (see Acute Perforation ).
+Esophageal or gastric perforation is treated with antibiotics and surgery (see Acute Perforation Acute Perforation of the Gastrointestinal Tract Any part of the gastrointestinal tract may become perforated, releasing gastric or intestinal contents into the peritoneal space.
+Causes vary.
+Symptoms develop suddenly, with severe pain followed... read more ).
 IV corticosteroids and prophylactic antibiotics are not recommended.
 Strictures are treated with bougienage or, if they are severe or unresponsive, with esophageal bypass by colonic interposition.

 Suspect severe consequences if a large volume of a caustic or an industrial-strength caustic product is ingested.